LedgerHQ/ledgerjs/README.md

 The communication API is compatible with every browser supporting FIDO U2F either directly (Chrome, Opera) or through a third party extension (Firefox).
 Pages shall be served from an HTTPS connection as a requirement of the U2F API.

-Make sure to include browser/ledger.min.js and browser/u2f-api.js in your web page and initialize with
+Make sure to include browser/ledger.min.js in your web page and initialize with

 ```javascript
 ledger.comm_u2f.create_async().then(function(comm) {